-- Proper focus may be difficult or even impossible when shooting the following types of subjects. - Solid color walls or subjects with little contrast - Strongly backlit subjects - Very shiny objects - Venetian blinds or other horizontally repeating patterns - Multiple subjects that are varying distances from the camera - Subjects in poorly lit areas - Moving subjects - Subjects outside the shooting range of the camera - Note that a green operation lamp and focus frame do not necessarily guarantee that the resulting image will be in focus. - If Auto Focus does not produce the results you want for some reason, try using focus lock (page 79) or manual focus (page 78).
+- Proper focus may be difficult or even impossible when shooting the following types of subjects. - Solid color walls or subjects with little contrast - Strongly backlit subjects - Very shiny objects - Venetian blinds or other horizontally repeating patterns - Multiple subjects that are varying distances from the camera - Subjects in poorly lit areas - Moving subjects - Subjects outside the shooting range of the camera - Proper focus may also be difficult or impossible if the camera is moving. - Note that a green operation lamp and focus frame do not necessarily guarantee that the resulting image will be in focus. - If Auto Focus does not produce the results you want for some reason, try using focus lock (page 78) or manual focus (page 77).